 In R&D, AirTAC continues to shore up the high market shares of our mid-end products used in livelihood manufacturing industry and has been endeavoring in the development of mid-to-high end products in recent years.
 We plan to roll out about five to ten series of new products every year in the next three years to double the breadth of our product lines.
 Aside from new product R&D, we also spend heavily on production automation and process improvement to enhance our competitiveness.
-The 2019 R&D expenditure amounted to NTD 513,801 thousand, accounting for 3.23% of the year's consolidated revenue, a growth of 13.23% compared to NTD 453,762 thousand of 2018 with an increase of NTD 60,039 thousand.
-In the continuing efforts to strengthen our R&D capability, we plan to increase our R&D spending to 3~4% of the year's consolidated net operating income in the future.
+The 2020 R&D expenditure amounted to NTD 477,047 thousand, accounting for 2.50% of the year's consolidated revenue.
+In the continuing efforts to strengthen our R&D capability, it is estimated that the R&D will account for approximately 3% of the consolidated net operating income for the year.